carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 > ## Software
 >
-> Without changing any hyperparameter settings, look at the Data Plot.
+> Train a decision tree with the default hyperparameter settings, then look at the Data Plot.
 {: .checklist}

 > ## Conceptual Questions